 When there is no LED on the board, a stub implementation of C library is available.
 This C library must be linked by the third-party C IDE when the MicroUI module is installed in the MicroEJ Platform.
+This stub library does not provide any Low Level API files.

-- MicroUI module (see MicroUI) - LLLEDS_impl.h implementation if standard implementation is chosen (see Implementations and LLLEDS: LEDs).
+- MicroUI module (see MicroUI). - LLUI_LED_impl.h implementation if standard implementation is chosen (see Functional Description and LLUI LED:LEDs).